boylea/devops-talk/practicioners-devops.md

 ^ Danger is duplicated effort, solving same problem multiple times across org.
 Not only duplicated, but done slightly differently everywhere.
 Each solution is rife with unnecessarily different details.

-^ This doesn't always work out the best and we do still have a layer...
+^ So we mitigate this with a layer...

 ---